Where did all my money go? If you’re one of the many people asking this question every month, you should probably consider creating a budget.

 How Money Market Accounts Work in Budgeting

 Depending on how frequently you plan to make withdrawals from your respective savings account(s), it may make sense to put your money into a money market account.
-Money market accounts are savings accounts that earn higher dividends than standard savings accounts while still allowing you some access to your funds.
+Money market accounts are savings accounts that earn higher dividends than standard savings accounts while still allowing you access to your funds.
 At First Service, our money market accounts can be linked to checking accounts to provide an extra layer of overdraft protection.
 They are also eligible for transfers through digital banking.
-We allow unlimited deposits and up to 6 withdrawals per month.
-We also waive the monthly fee for money market accounts with a minimum balance of $2,500.
+We allow unlimited deposits and withdrawals, and there's no monthly fee or minimum required balance.

 Making Your Budget Work for You